 © Caitlind R.C.
 Brown and Wayne Garrett

-"I think art is one of the best forms of pleasure that civilisation has to offer, and it is wonderful when all the citizens of a country can appreciate some of it in their every day lives.
+"I think art is one of the best forms of pleasure that civilisation has to offer, and it is wonderful when all the citizens of a country can appreciate some of it in their everyday lives.
 Just by being exposed to it, many people will derive an experience which will enhance their lives and society generally."

 "Dialogue is the keyword when it comes to art in unconventional or public places.
 Think of it as a dialogue between that particular spot, its history and the artist.
 This dialogue has the power to transform the context and the person looking at it.
 A dialogue that demands attention.
-I think, we are seeing the start of a fresh way of appreciating art."
+I think we are seeing the start of a fresh way of appreciating art."

-Vasily Chernov, openspace Programme Manager
+Vasily Chernov, Director

 He started his career as an administrator at international theatre festivals, working with Cheek By Jowl, Volksbuehne and The Royal Court Theatre.
 Vasily went on to become Administrative Director at Ensemble Productions event agency, managing classical music concerts at the Barbican, ballet galas at The Coliseum Theatre and open-air festivals on the South Bank.
-His involvement with visual arts began at Sotheby’s and led to his role as director of VZ Gallery, an independent Shoreditch gallery promoting up-and-coming London-based artists.
+His involvement with visual arts began at Sotheby’s and led to his role as director of The VZ Gallery, an independent Shoreditch gallery promoting up-and-coming London-based artists.

-Victoria Viorstava, Project Curator
+Victoria Viorstava, Curator

 Victoria studied social psychology before gaining her Masters in Modern and Contemporary Art from Christie’s Institute of Art.
 She has lectured in Art Expertise at the European Humanities University in Vilnius and has worked at the David Aaron Gallery and Sotheby’s in London.
-Most recently she was director of the St Petersburg Gallery in Mayfair.
+Most recently, she was director of the St Petersburg Gallery in Mayfair.
 Her particular interests lie in cutting-edge contemporary art and electronic music.

-Abby Waldman, Communications Co-ordinator
+Abby Waldman, Communications

 Abby’s career in print publishing spans 17 years.
 Her love of words (and pictures) has taken her from editing and designing illustrated art-history books to copywriting, consultancy and brand development.
-She currently works as a newspaper sub-editor and takes on interesting freelance projects.
-As a Londoner and long-time Hackney resident Abby likes to get involved with community arts and urban greening projects and is passionate about their power to transform the urban environment.
+She currently works as a newspaper sub-editor and takes on exciting freelance projects.
+As a Londoner and long-time Hackney resident, Abby likes to get involved with community arts and urban greening projects and is passionate about their power to transform the urban environment.